nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ---
-title: Instruction on how to start developing on nopCommerce
+title: Getting Started with nopCommerce Development
 uid: en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce
 author: nop.sea
 contributors: git.RomanovM, git.DmitriyKulagin
 ---

-# Instruction on how to start developing on nopCommerce
+# Getting Started with nopCommerce Development

 nopCommerce is an open-source Microsoft ASP.NET-based eCommerce solution.
 This is a basic guide for developers on how to start developing on nopCommerce.

 ## 1. Tools Required for Development

-You can learn about technology and system requirement from the **"[Tools Required for Development](xref:en/developer/tutorials/system-requirements-for-developing#2-tools-required-for-development)"** article.
+You can learn about technology and system requirements from the **"[Tools Required for Development](xref:en/developer/tutorials/system-requirements-for-developing#2-tools-required-for-development)"** article.

 ## 2. Stack of technologies used in nopCommerce

 The best part of nopCommerce is that its source code is fully customizable and its pluggable architecture makes it easy to develop custom functionality and follow any business requirements by using a plugin system.
 It follows well-known software architectures, patterns, and best security practices.
-And above all of that, it runs on the latest technologies to offer the best experience possible to end-users.
+And above all that, it runs on the latest technologies to offer the best experience possible to end-users.
 So, to achieve all of this nopCommerce uses a stack of technologies in its architecture.

 * Application Layer
   * Razor View Engine